Stuycs-K/final-project-10-naamid-taamim-velazquez-israel/WORKLOG.md

 updated Homework.md
 found a place to install processing-java but it seems like that'll take .5 GB, which only I can stomach before it makes our GB limit go above 1GB

+### 5/23/24

+Delted Homework.md
+Struggled with Animation, and trying to figure out how to import a class even though it worked in my previous project I clapped loudly because it seemed like Mr K was trying to gather everyone's attentions and then people were still talking over him "Childreen should be seen not heard" was the phrase I heard him utter.
+So then my thought process was to gather everyone's attention to Mr K because he was prolly trying to tell us something and instead it seemed like I was being an idiot...
+Which I was lmao
+I've also attempted to figure out how to import libraries instead of doing an Animation class...
+This also failed on us.
+I'm not sure exactly how to continue honestly

 ## GROUP MEMBER 2: Taamim Naamid